InBetweenNames/gentooLTO/README.md

 Interested in running Gentoo at (theoretically) maximum speed?
 Want to have a nearly fully [LTOed](https://gcc.gnu.org/wiki/LinkTimeOptimization) system?
 Read on to see how it can be done!

+## This documentation is being migrated over to the [GentooLTO Wiki](https://github.com/InBetweenNames/gentooLTO/wiki)!

 ## NEW: Coverage report as of April 17 2019

 Based on the submissions from the survey that has been running since October 27 2018, we have the following findings: